-I’ve got a lot of usage out of it since I bought it, and it’s been a great addition to my barware collection.
+I’ve used it extensively since I bought it, and it’s been a great addition to my barware collection.
 This reduces the amount of stress and discomfort you feel, which might improve your performance in your exercises and in your daily life.

 What is Swiss Bar?

 The Swiss Bar is an intriguing variation of standard barbells.
 It has many handles that allow you to perform a wider range of push and pull movements with less stress on the shoulders and wrists.